provecticus/kwve-logger-transcriptions/docs/KWVE_Quickstart_Deployment.md

   Always use `docker compose exec postgres psql ...` (already handled by the script).

 - **cURL errors on Windows**?
-  Make sure you’re running `cmd.exe`, not PowerShell.
+  Make sure you're running `cmd.exe`, not PowerShell.
 The script uses CMD syntax.

 ---